JMS-Marcel/JMS-Marcel/README.md

 ## 🌟 About Me

 <h3>A passionate web developer with a focus on modern web technologies and collaboration tools.
 I specialize in building dynamic and responsive web applications using Laravel, Vue.js, and TailwindCSS.
-Additionally, I have experience working with various CRM platforms such as WordPress and PrestaShop.
+Additionally, I have experience working with various CMS platforms such as WordPress and PrestaShop.
 My tech stack also includes PHP, JavaScript, and MySQL, ensuring robust back-end and front-end development.</h3>